casparvitch/qdmpy/README.md

 ### Installing with pip on new system

-You're installing for the first time etc. and want to be able to run 'import QDMPy'.
+You're installing for the first time etc. and want to be able to run 'import qdmpy'.
 Follow these instructions.

 ### Re-building wheel file